lizmat/rak/README.md

 Flag.
 If specified, maps the sources of items into items to search.

+### :gid(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **gid** of the path.
+The `Callable` is passed the numeric gid of a path and is expected to return a trueish value to have the path be considered for further selection.
+See also `owner` and `group` filters.

+### :group-executable

+Flag.
+If specified, indicates only paths that are **executable** by the current **group**, are (not) acceptable for further selection.

+### :group-readable

+Flag.
+If specified, indicates only paths that are **readable** by the current **group**, are (not) acceptable for further selection.

+### :group-writable

+Flag.
+If specified, indicates only paths that are **writable** by the current **group**, are (not) acceptable for further selection.

+### :hard-links(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **number of hard-links** of the path.
+The `Callable` is passed the number of hard-links of a path and is expected to return a trueish value to have the path be considered for further selection.

+### :inode(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **inode** of the path.
+The `Callable` is passed the inode of a path and is expected to return a trueish value to have the path be considered for further selection.

 ### :invert-match

 Flag.
 If specified with a trueish value, will negate the return value of the pattern if a `Bool` was returned.
 Defaults to `False`.

+### :meta-modified(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **modification** time of the path.
+The `Callable` is passed a `Num` value of the modification time (number of seconds since epoch) and is expected to return a trueish value to have the path be considered for further selection.

+### :mode(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **mode** of the path.
+The `Callable` is passed the mode of a path and is expected to return a trueish value to have the path be considered for further selection.
+This is really for advanced types of tests: it's probably easier to use any of the `readable`, `writeable` and `executable` filters.

+### :modified(&filter)

+If specified, indicates the `Callable` filter that should be used to select acceptable paths by the **modification** time of the path.
+The `Callable` is passed a `Num` value of the modification time (number of seconds since epoch) and is expected to return a trueish value to have the path be considered for further selection.

 ### :paragraph-context